 - Measure ½ cup of the mixture and place it on the center of some plastic wrap.
 Secure a piece of bacon around the meatloaf with a tooth pick.
 Wrap tightly.

 - Place the wrapped meatloaves in a freezer bag.
 Be sure to remove as much air as possible from the bag.

 - Label the bag.
 Don’t forget the date!
 Include cooking directions.

 - Preheat the oven to 400°F and spray the baking sheet with nonstick spray.

 - Unwrap the frozen meatloaves and place them on the sheet pan.

 - Cook for 40 minutes or until the center registers 160°F with an instant thermometer.
-If you want the meat and bacon to be more browned on top, broil for a minute, but watch it carefully so it doesn’t burn.
+If you want to brown the meat and bacon more, broil for a minute, but watch it carefully so it doesn’t burn.

 *Freeze up to 3 months.